zzhangjii/learning-library/lab-guides/LabGuide200.md

   docker logs alphaoffice
   ```

-- If everything looks OK then you can commit a new docker image of the completed application deployment. **Type:**
+- If everything looks OK then commit a new docker image with the completed application deployment. **Type:**

   ```
   docker commit alphaoffice alphaoffice-rest